pavankumaroggu31/Thirsty_Wine_Project_2024/README.md

 Test Key Features: Go through the core functionalities (registration, login, cart, checkout) and verify if they work as expected.

-Cross-Browser Testing: Open the website on different browsers (e.g., Chrome, Firefox, Safari) and check if it works well.
+Cross-Browser Testing: Open the website on different browsers (Chrome, Firefox, Safari) and check if it works well.

 Report Bugs: If you encounter any issues, follow the bug report format below.